What Is Ehlers-Danlos Syndrome? My Story

 Why did you write about such a rare disease?

 It took me 47 years, many misdiagnoses, and lots of rolled eyes to figure out my diagnosis.
-I've know since I was ten that something was not right.
+I've known since I was ten that something was not right.
 But I was highly functional, albeit a total klutz!
+Per information from the Ehlers Danlos Society, it takes an patients an average of 12-14 years to be diagnosed.

 As I got older, I started having more pain and was fortunate enough to surround myself with extremely talented Osteopaths who put me back together as needed.
 Although they knew that I was delicate and would "fall apart" easily, we never could figure out why.
 My health is very strong by all traditional standards.